How India’s GST Will Impact Business

-India’s controversial GST (Goods and Services Tax), the sales tax reform, has finally come into effect.
-On July 1, 2017, GST was rolled out by President Pranab Mukherjee and the current Prime Minister Narendra Modi in a special midnight session which was attended by both houses of parliament.
+India’s controversial sales tax reform – Goods and Services Tax (GST) – has finally come into effect.
+On July 1, 2017 President Pranab Mukherjee and current Prime Minister Narendra Modi rolled out the GST in a special midnight session which both houses of parliament attended.
 This reform is expected to unify the $2 trillion economy under one tax umbrella.

-The objective of incorporating GST is to remove the current imperfections prevalent in indirect taxes and improve the tax compliance.
-This will boil down to mitigate the effects of costly tax cascading on end consumers.
-The implementation is also expected to trigger growth in business and economy in India.
-While the GST is hailed by many to be the driving force to catapult India economically through “one nation one tax,” it has encountered many roadblocks.
-The opposition parties have voiced against GST, claiming that it will have a negative impact on the lower and middle classes in India.
+The objective of incorporating the GST is to remove the current imperfections prevalent in indirect taxes and improve tax compliance; this will mitigate the effects of costly taxes cascading onto the end consumers.
+Its implementation is also expected to trigger growth in business and economy in India.
+While the GST is anticipated by many as to be the driving force in catapulting India’s economy through “one nation one tax,” it has encountered many roadblocks.
+One of the opposition largest concerns is the potential negative impact the GST will have on the lower- and middle-class populations.

-This post aims to provide key insights into GST, its business impacts, and what steps companies should take to accommodate this new regime.
+This post aims to provide key insights into the GST, its impact on business, and what steps companies should take to adapt to this new bill.

 The GST Explained

-The GST is the new service tax that has been implemented to overcome many years of complex, diverse, and irregular tax practices across India’s separate states and territories.
-A prominent tax provider service in India known as “ClearTax” defines the GST as a “comprehensive, multi-stage, destination-based tax that will be levied on every value addition.”
-These elements can be broken down into their separate components to simplify as to what this tax essentially accomplishes.
+The GST is India’s new service tax, implemented to overcome many years of complex, diverse, and irregular tax practices across the 29 states and 7 union territories.
+A prominent tax service provider in India, ClearTax, defines the GST as a comprehensive, multi-stage, destination-based tax that will be levied on every value addition.
+These elements can be broken down into their separate components to simplify what this tax reform accomplishes.

-- Value Addition: “Value addition” refers to the increased value that a product gains at each stage of the product life cycle.
+“Value addition” refers to the increased value that a product gains at each stage of the product life cycle.
 For example, if a manufacturer intends to produce a pair of cotton pants, first they need to buy the raw material.
-When that material is processed to turn into a pair of pants, it receives a higher value.
+When the raw material is processed into a pair of pants, it receives a higher value.
 When the pants are sent to the warehouse, a label is attached to it thereby increasing its value further.
 Subsequently, the value further increases when the pants are finally sent to the retailer and money is spent on marketing the pants.

-- Destination-Based: A “destination-based” tax moves away from the old tax practice in India where an excise duty would be levied on manufacturing and a subsequent VAT (Value-Added Tax) to be levied on the other stages of the product life cycle.
-The new GST is now imposed at each point of sale.
-For example, if a product is manufactured in State A, but the final sale takes place in State B then State A receives the revenue for manufacturing.
-When the cycle is completed and the final sale takes place in State B, State B will receive the tax revenue for sale.
+A “destination-based” tax moves away from the old tax practice in India where an excise duty would be levied on manufacturing and a subsequent VAT (Value-Added Tax) to be levied on the other stages of the product lifecycle.
+The reform imposes the GST at each point of sale.
+For example, let’s say a product is manufactured in State A, but the final sales takes place in State B. State A would receive the revenue for manufacturing and once the product is sold, State B receives the tax revenue for the sale.

-One of the key impacts of the GST is its capacity to eliminate the effect of cascading taxes on consumers.
-The cascading tax is applied to a product at each stage of the product life cycle.
-In turn, each seller in the supply chain will attempt to recover their losses due to the tax levied on them by the previous seller, building up at each successive stage until the final burden is finally shouldered upon the customer.
+One of the GST’s key impacts is its capacity to eliminate the effect of cascading taxes on consumers.
+The cascading tax is applied to a product at each stage of the product lifecycle.
+In turn, each seller in the supply chain will attempt to recover their losses due to the tax levied on them by the previous seller, building up at each successive stage until the final cost burden is shouldered upon the consumer.
 The GST resolves this by allowing the individual parties of the supply chain claim credit for the taxes they are paying, effectively lowering the end cost for consumers.